dennisppaul/umgebung/documentation/DOCUMENTATION.md

 #### Raspberry Pi OS (RPI)

-*Umgebung* can run on Raspberry Pi ( e.g RPI 4 Model B and RPI 5 ). see [Umgebung-on-RPI](documentation/Umgebung-on-RPI.md) for detailed information.
+*Umfeld* can run on Raspberry Pi ( e.g RPI 4 Model B and RPI 5 ). see [Umfeld-on-RPI](documentation/Umfeld-on-RPI.md) for detailed information.

 #### Build SDL from source